Cystic fibrosis: Methicillin-resistant Staphylococcus aureus

+Antibiotic adjuvant therapy

+Factors related to antibiotic use, the chronicity of the disease, and the emergence of resistant bacteria demand more exploration for different strategies such as antibiotic adjuvant therapy.
+Antibiotic adjuvant therapy refers to therapeutic approaches that aim to improve the action of antibiotics such a pharmaceutical agents or supplements that impact the virulence of the bacterium or that change the susceptibility of the organism to the antibiotic so that the antibiotics are more effective.
+There is no strong evidence to recommend specific antibiotic adjuvant therapies such as β-carotene, nitric oxide, zinc supplements, or KB001-A.

 Other medication

 Aerosolized medications that help loosen secretions include dornase alfa and hypertonic saline.
 Dornase is a recombinant human deoxyribonuclease, which breaks down DNA in the sputum, thus decreasing its viscosity.
 Dornase alpha improves lung function and probably decreases the risk of exacerbations but there is insufficient evidence to know if it is more or less effective than other similar medications.
-Dornase alpha may improve lung function, however there is no strong evidence that it is better than other hyperosmolar therapies.
+Dornase alpha may improve lung function; however, there is no strong evidence that it is better than other hyperosmolar therapies.

 Denufosol, an investigational drug, opens an alternative chloride channel, helping to liquefy mucus.
 Whether inhaled corticosteroids are useful is unclear, but stopping inhaled corticosteroid therapy is safe.
 There is weak evidence that corticosteroid treatment may cause harm by interfering with growth.
 Pneumococcal vaccination has not been studied as of 2014.
 As of 2014, there is no clear evidence from randomized controlled trials that the influenza vaccine is beneficial for people with cystic fibrosis.

-Ivacaftor is a medication taken by mouth for the treatment of CF due to a number of specific mutations responsive to ivacaftor-induced CFTR protein enhancement.
+Ivacaftor is a medication taken by mouth for the treatment of CF due to several specific mutations responsive to ivacaftor-induced CFTR protein enhancement.
 It improves lung function by about 10%; however, as of 2014 it is expensive.
 The first year it was on the market, the list price was over $300,000 per year in the United States.
 In July 2015, the U.S. Food and Drug Administration approved lumacaftor/ivacaftor.
 In 2018, the FDA approved the combination ivacaftor/tezacaftor; the manufacturer announced a list price of $292,000 per year.
 Tezacaftor helps move the CFTR protein to the correct position on the cell surface, and is designed to treat people with the F508del mutation.